Toine-db/Plugin.Maui.MarkdownView/README.md

 - Easy to use
 - Highly customizable
+- :fire: Hot Reload support :fire:
 - For local and remote use cases
-- Hot Reload support :fire:
+- IgnoreSafeArea support
 - Massively scalable
 - Fully works with the default MAUI UI rendering
 - No hacking or other fragile mechanisms